asierra/Metagrafica/mg.1.md

 `PWST x1 y1 x2 y2`
 :  Port window structure.
 Insert the marker exactly in the rectangle defined by the two points.

-`LNST sc [shift]: x1 y1 x2 y2`
+`LNST sc [shift [n]]: x1 y1 x2 y2`
 :  Draw a line and put the marker of scale *sc* at the end of the second point.
 The structure is rotated acording to the line inclination.
 If the scale is negative, both sides are used.
 An optional parameter indicates a shift from the edges.
+A second optional parameter indicates the number of lines to be drawn, updating everytime the points with the PP matrix.

-`ARCST sc r dq q0 [shift]: x y`
+`ARCST sc r dq q0 [shift [n]]: x y`
 :  Draw an arc of radius *r*, wide *dq* and initial angle *q0* and put the marker of scale *sc* at the end of the arc, centered at the point *x y*.
 The structure is rotated according to the angle.
 If the scale is negative, both sides are used.
 An optional parameter indicates a shift from the edges.
+A second optional parameter indicates the number of arcs to be drawn, updating everytime the center with the PP matrix.

 ## Controls